About the Forensics Program

-Puget Sound is committed to a diversified program that enables student participation in all areas of forensics—policy debate, parliamentary debate, and individual events.
+Puget Sound is committed to a diversified program that enables student participation in all areas of forensics—policy debate and parliamentary debate.
 Generally, the squad consists of 20-25 students and between 8-10 debate teams.

 Although the team does not place winning above the educational value of involvement in forensics, over the last few years the team has experienced considerable success.

 - In 2001 Puget Sound qualified a team to the NDT for the first time in roughly two decades.

 - Puget Sound also qualified a team to the NDT in 2003 and 2004.